 One mother taking omeprazole 20 mg daily orally pumped and discarded her milk once each day 4 hours after her morning dose.
 She breastfed her infant the remainder of the day for 3 months before weaning.
 The infant remained well at 12 months of age.

-Possible Effects on Lactation
+Effects on Lactation and Breastmilk

 Marshall JK, Thompson AB, Armstrong D. Omeprazole for refractory gastroesophageal reflux disease during pregnancy and lactation.
 Can J Gastroenterol.
 1998;12:225–7.
-PMID: 9582548
+[PubMed: 9582548]

 CAS Registry Number

-Information presented in this database is not meant as a substitute for professional judgment.
+Disclaimer: Information presented in this database is not meant as a substitute for professional judgment.
 You should consult your healthcare provider for breastfeeding advice related to your particular situation.
 The U.S. government does not warrant or assume any liability or responsibility for the accuracy or completeness of the information on this Site.

-- Esomeprazole use during Pregnancy
+- During Pregnancy

 - Dosage Information